dgroomes/javascript-playground/npm-library/animals-library/README.md

 A JavaScript library that lists animal names.

-## Description
+## Overview

-This is an NPM-based JavaScript library that lists animal names and the type of environment (e.g. "forest", "rainforest") the animals are found in.
+This is an npm-based JavaScript library that lists animal names and the type of environment (e.g. "forest", "rainforest") the animals are found in.
 This library is written using ECMAScript modules.
 Read about [Node.js support for ECMAScript modules in the Node.js docs](https://nodejs.org/api/esm.html).

-Usually, NPM-based libraries are published to the NPM registry available on the public internet.
-However, for this example project we don't need to reach so far and instead we can publish (in a sense) the `animals-library` distribution to our local file system using NPM'S `pack` command.
+Usually, npm-based libraries are published to the npm registry available on the public internet.
+However, for this example project we don't need to reach so far and instead we can publish (in a sense) the `animals-library` distribution to our local file system using npm's `pack` command.

 ## Instructions

 Follow these instructions to build the `animals-library` distribution:

-1. Use NPM version 8.5.5 or later
+1. Pre-requisite: npm
+   * I used npm version 8.19.2
 2. Package the library distribution:
    * ```shell
      npm pack
      ```
    * Notice that the file `animals-library-0.1.0.tgz` was created in the current working directory.

 ## Reference